lilygoose89/lilybruns/_pages/about.md

 * Harry Potter
 * The singularity
 * The Oxford Comma
-* Whether or not pole dancing should be considered an Olympic sport
+* Whether or not pole dancing should be an Olympic sport
 * Netflix romcoms
 * My cats
 * Warehouse communities
 * The definition of a startup
-* Where I would go in the event of the zombie apocalypse
+* Where I would go in the event of a zombie apocalypse
 * Whether or not we're living in a simulation
 * Whether Trello is an effective productivity tool or not
 * Whether Dr Who is sci-fi or fantasy